Partial Identification in Matching Models for the Marriage Market: Literature review

-Recent advances in the partial identification literature have pointed out an alternative route to avoid parametric assumptions on the taste shock distribution, without adding any additional restriction on the systematic match surplus, and while remaining within a {\it one large} market framework.
+Recent advances in the partial identification literature have pointed out an alternative route to avoid parametric assumptions on the taste shock distribution, without adding any further structure on the systematic match surplus, and while remaining within a {one large} market framework.
 In particular, \hyperlink{Graham_2011}{Graham (2011}; \hyperlink{Graham_errata}{2013b)} shows that if the taste shocks are i.i.d., then the signs of some complementarities between the spouses' observed characteristics are identified. \hyperlink{Fox_2018}{Fox (2018)} bounds the systematic match surplus under the assumption that the taste shocks are exchangeable across the observed characteristics of the potential partners.
-Our paper contributes to this strand of the literature by constructing the identified set of the systematic match surplus without requiring the taste shocks to be i.i.d. or exchangeable, which can both be strong assumptions.
+Our paper contributes to this strand of the literature by constructing the identified set of the systematic match surplus without requiring the taste shocks to be i.i.d. or exchangeable, which can both be strong assumptions. {Further, our paper showcases the usefulness of partial identification approaches for formally understanding empirical results that might otherwise be accepted less critically.}

-\paragraph{Econometrics of partially identified models} More generally, this paper is related to the literature on partial identification in applied research (\hyperlink{Ho}{Ho and Rosen, 2017}; \hyperlink{Molinari}{Molinari, 2020}).
-Further, our approach can also be used to do a sensitivity analysis of the empirical findings obtained under the Multinomial Logit 1to1TU model.
-In fact, our methodology allows one to construct the identified set of the systematic match surplus under increasingly restrictive nonparametric assumptions on the taste shock distribution.
-Note that here we consider discrete relaxations of the Multinomial Logit 1to1TU model.
-Continuous relaxations of parametric distributional assumptions on the unobserved heterogeneity are studied by \hyperlink{Connault}{Christensen and Connault (2019)}.